 14. In–house Accounts Management:

 Managing entire accounting operations in-house can create problems.
-Attending the accounting tasks yourself might seem like a great way to save money; but it could actually cost your business more money.
-An accountant will have greater costs than managing your accounts by yourself, but can help you save more money.
+Attending the accounting tasks yourself might seem like a great way to save money, but it could actually cost your business more money.
+An accountant will have greater costs than managing your accounts by yourself but can help you save more money.

 15. Books Reconciliation Failure with Bank Accounts:

-a right way.
-This also help businesses to avoid any unpleasant situations of being on the wrong side and thus prevent any financial discrepancies.
-The above tips are not only suitable for bookkeeping businesses but also every other establishment or organizations.
-However, bookkeeping businesses and similar operations should keep special eye for these tips as they are dealing with clients and that too the financial aspect of the business.
+Reconciling process is for checking the accuracy of an account balance as listed on your books, ensuring that it matches the real balance of your bank account.
+It is very essential for all businesses whether big or small to reconcile their entries every now and then.
+This helps them to make sure that their financial entries are done in the right way.
+This also helps businesses to avoid any unpleasant situations of being on the wrong side and thus prevent any financial discrepancies.
+The above tips are not only suitable for bookkeeping businesses but also for every other establishment or organization.
+However, bookkeeping businesses and similar operations should keep a special eye on these tips as they are dealing with clients and that too the financial aspect of the business.